normandy14/JavaDataStructs/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [GNU General Public License v3.0](License.md) License - see the LICENSE.md file for details

 ## Authors